AlpSoyupak/IslandHeroes/README.md

 (The value of **X** is defined as an input parameter on the **MapGenerator** object Inspector view on Unity)

-It is only needed to checkout the repository using git, load the project using Unity, then press play.
+It is only needed to
+(1)checkout the repository using git,
+(2)load the project using Unity,
+(3)then press play.